 \section{Acknowledgments}

+This research was supported by the NKFIH project Dynamical systems and fractals, no.142169.
+The second author acknowledges financial support by Business Finland BF-COHQCA project.

-This research was done under the auspices of the Budapest Semesters in Mathematics program, in the framework of a research course in the spring semester 2023, with the supervision of the first author and participation of the second author and Josephine Walk.
-We are indebted to L\'aszl\'o Lov\'asz for valuable conversations on this topic.
-We also thank Katalin Friedl and Daniel Kelinger for their useful remarks.
+The research was partly done under the auspices of the Budapest Semesters in Mathematics program, in the framework of a research course in the spring semester 2023, where the third author made simulation experiments.
+The first author is indebted to L\'aszl\'o Lov\'asz for valuable conversations on this topic, and also thanks Tam\'as M\'ori, Katalin Friedl and Daniel Keliger for their useful remarks.